roisasson1/Tolstoy-Home-Task/README.md

 ### Prerequisites
 - Node.js and npm installed on your machine.

-### Backend Setup
+### Setup
-1. Navigate to the backend directory.
-2. Run `npm install` to install dependencies.
+1. Run `npm run build` to install dependencies.
-3. Start the backend server with `npm run server`.
+3. Start the backend server and the frontend with `npm start`.

-### Frontend Setup
-1. Navigate to the frontend directory.
-2. Run `npm install` to install dependencies.
-3. Start the frontend development server with `npm run dev`.

 ### Running Tests
-Run `npm test` in the backend directory to execute the test suite.
+Run `npm test` in the root directory to execute the test suite.